Yankalilla, South Australia: European history

-The town's Anglican church, 'Christ Church', has a marble font which has its origins in the Middle Ages, once gracing Salisbury Cathedral in England.
-It was given to a former Christ Church rector during a visit to England.
-The former owners subsequently regretted their generosity and requested its return, but this was denied.
+The town's Anglican church, 'Christ Church', has a marble font which dates back to the 17th century and once graced Salisbury Cathedral in England.
+In 1869 the rector of Christ Church, Rev C W Morse, during a visit to England was given the font for his church back in Yankalilla.
+In 1955 the then rector of Christ Church received a courteous letter from the Curator of the Salisbury, South Wilts and Blackmore Museum mentioning the possibility of the font being returned to Salisbury Cathedral and asking for photographs of the font.
+Photographs were sent but the font was not.

 Another point of interest is the Shrine of Our Lady of Yankalilla in the Anglican church.
 In August 1994 an image was thought to have become visible on a wall behind the altar of the 137-year-old stone church.
-It was interpreted as an image of the Virgin Mary, depicting her face and body and appearing to be holding the crucified Christ in the manner of a pietà.
+It was interpreted at first as an image of the Virgin Mary, then as a Madonna and child, and finally as Mary holding the crucified Christ in the manner of a pietà.
 Two years after the image appeared on the wall the local press covered the story in the Adelaide Advertiser, bringing international tourists to the town.

-A number of buildings in the town are heritage listed, including the Anglican church, Manor Farm and The Olives.
-A number of previously listed buildings are no longer standing.
+There are a number of old buildings in the town dating back to the 1850s and 1860s, including the Yankalilla Hotel and some stone cottages built by Thomas Roads and other early builders.
+The Anglican church and Hall (a former school) and The Olives on Salt Creek Road are State Heritage listed.